rianhunter/blah2/README.md

 Before you start ordering and building, you should read the entire guide at least once so you know what to expect.
 Here's an overview of the steps you will needed to do:
 - [Order the amp boards with JLCPCB][ordering-guide-jlc] (most of the components come pre-assembled from the fab).
-  You probably want to buy 4 edge mount SMA connectors, with about 6.5mm edge length.
-  But you can also solder directly to the amp board or solder 2.54mm pin headers in lying flat on the board.
-- Install a tap on the RF video and RF HiFi off the head amp from inside your player.
+- Install a tap on the RF video and RF HiFi signals from the tape head amp of your player.
   As this is specific to your player model, only some general information is covered in this guide.
 - Find a suitable power supply rail in your VHS player (something with at least 12V).
   And configure the amp boards power supply section to work with your chosen power rail.
-  You may need to buy an additional [Zener diode][wiki-zener] for this step (see later details).
 - Configure each amp paths input termination to match / work with the players head amps.
-  You will need solder additional 0805 resistors to the amp board for this step (see later details).
-- Configure each amp paths signal gain to deliver an signal level high enough to fit your capture device.
+- Configure each amp paths signal gain to deliver a signal level high enough to fit your capture device.
-  You will need solder additional 0805 resistors to the amp board for this step (see later details).
 - Mount the amp board into your VHS player and wire up suitable output connectors.
   As this is specific to your player model, this step is beyond the scope of this guide and will not be covered.